 The SABER technology is the basis of POSIMIR (described above).
-The SABER technology is also utilized in our ophthalmic program with Santen Pharmaceutical Co., Ltd. (Santen), as well as multiple feasibility programs.
-In our clinical studies thus far, our bioerodible injectable depot formulations have been observed to be generally safe and well-tolerated.
+The SABER technology is also utilized in our long-acting HIV program with Gilead and our ophthalmic program with Santen Pharmaceutical Co., Ltd. (Santen), as well as in feasibility programs.

-The SABER technology is also the basis for SucroMateTM Equine, an injectable animal health drug utilizing our SABER technology to deliver the peptide deslorelin.
+The SABER technology is also the basis for SucroMate[TM] Equine, an injectable animal health drug utilizing our SABER technology to deliver the peptide deslorelin.
 This was the first FDA approved SABER injectable product when it was launched in 2011 by CreoSalus, Inc.